farazahmadvaival/github-webhook-listener/README.md

 # github-webhook-listener
-A rust web app to provide a url which can be linked with github webhook to receive payload.
+A web app to provide a url written in Rust which can be linked with github webhook to receive payload.